bronson/job_pool/README.md

 ## Usage

-Do this if you want to try the examples in irb:
+Start like this if you want to try these examples in irb.

 ```bash
 $ git clone https://github.com/bronson/job_pool